johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 # Release notes for Microsoft Edge Mobile Stable Channel

-These release notes provide information about new features that are available to work or school accounts, and non-security updates that are included in the Microsoft Edge for Mobile Stable Channel.
+These release notes provide information about new features that are available to work or school accounts, and nonsecurity updates that are included in the Microsoft Edge for Mobile Stable Channel.

 To understand Microsoft Edge channels, see the [Overview of the Microsoft Edge channels](./microsoft-edge-channels.md).